OUR HISTORY

 Samuel Green

-Built in George Browns Garvel Shipyard and intended as a minesweeper for the Admiralty, Ocean Mist was originally named Samuel Green after an Officer who served under Admiral Nelson.
+Built in George Browns Gravel Shipyard and intended as a minesweeper for the Admiralty, Ocean Mist was originally named Samuel Green after an Officer who served under Admiral Nelson.

 1920